rui-vp-fernandes/SMACovid/3rdVersion/Questionnaire/Questionnaire-spec-new-model.md

-# App
+# Questionnaire

 ## Description

-This entity contains a harmonised description of the information a Person defines using an app, to be delivered to a health monitoring system.
+This entity contains a harmonised description of the information a Person defines using a questionnaire, to be delivered to a health monitoring system.

 ## Data Model